 Writers Who Read

-And I’ve founded a reading group for like-minded writers who want to practice Literary Forensics called Writers Who Read.
+And I also run a reading group for like-minded writers who want to practice Literary Forensics called Writers Who Read LIVE!.
 We meet almost every month and we’re sponsored by the Boulder Writers Alliance.
 At each meeting we dissect a recent novel (published within the past 18 months) with the goal of uncovering how the author has utilized their skills for effect.
 By learning as much as we can from critically-acclaimed or best-selling novels, we can then apply that knowledge to our own writing.

 So join us already.
 When we meet, it’s on the first Sunday of the month, somewhere around downtown Boulder, Colorado.
 Please sign up to attend on Meetup.
 If that doesn’t work for you, please contact me so I can save you a spot.
 The complete list of upcoming (and past) books is here.